Sessional Positions (Summer 2021)

-- Knowledge of the following topics: Exploration of how to cultivate a more sustainable world.
-Provides a foundation for understanding sustainable development at the global scale.
-Explores cases of governance, programs and policies in the Global South that foster the Sustainable Development Goals (SDGs), such as food and water security, biodiversity, inclusive economies, and clean energy.
+- Knowledge of the following topics: sustainable development at the global scale; how to cultivate a more sustainable world; cases of governance, programs and policies that foster the Sustainable Development Goals (SDGs), in areas such as food and water security, biodiversity, inclusive economies, and clean energy.

 - Experience with experiential and /or case-based learning preferred.